 If a space probe ever reaches Farout it will take 17 hours for its radio signals and images to reach Earth.

-It is expected that when it finally launches, the James Webb Space Telescope will be able to look even further back in time and observe events that happened long ago in galaxies far, far away...
+And the James Webb Space Telescope is looking further back in time and observing events that happened long ago in galaxies far, far away...

 Science fiction has got it wrong; you don’t need a TARDIS or a DeLorean to travel back in time: your own eyes will do just fine.